smilesun/smilesun.github.io/_pages/about.md

   - /about.html
 ---

-With transdisciplinary expertise in statistics, software engineering, optimization and control theory, my research perspective lies in experimental design, data driven control and sequential decision making for precision medicine and robotics applications.
+With transdisciplinary expertise in statistics, software engineering, (multi-objective) optimization and control theory, my research perspective lies in experimental design, data driven control and sequential decision making for precision medicine and robotics applications.

 To achieve this, I have dipped into the following research activities: